 When campers arrive to Echo on the first day, they begin by reviewing backpacking skills– packing a multiday pack, hiking with loaded packs, fitting boots, and packing out food and gear from our trip center.
 After fully preparing the group leaves camp on their journey to Porcupine Mountain State park in Michigan’s Upper Peninsula.

 The group will be on trail for the next 8 days, hiking approximately 6-8 miles per day.
 There is something for everyone on this trip – the breathtaking coastline of Lake Superior, countless waterfalls, and acres of shady forests.
 Participants build confidence and strength as hikers while enjoying the beautiful landscapes and lots of group fun throughout the trip.
-On the second Thursday of their session, the group heads back to Camp Echo for a final evening of cleaning up and celebration.
-Campers return home on the buses to the McGaw YMCA on the final Friday of the session.

 Click on the slides below for more information related to leadership, safety, and physical preparedness for adventure trips!